Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Interplay between the free Schr odinger evolution, decoherence and self-gravitation.

 \subsection{Numerical predictions.}

-Summarizing the discussions of the previous sections: as is clear from tables 1 and 2, there exists only a tiny window around the mesoscopic transition ($R=10^{-7}\mathrm{m}$) where self-gravity and/or macrorealism are likely to be falsifiable.
+Summarizing the discussions of the previous sections: as is clear from Tables \ref{Table1} and \ref{Table2}, there exists only a tiny window around the mesoscopic transition ($R=10^{-7}\mathrm{m}$) where self-gravity and/or macrorealism are likely to be falsifiable.
 For nanospheres of smaller radii, self-gravity and exotic decoherence become too weak very rapidly, while for larger radii they become overwhelmed by environmental decoherence.
 It is also obvious that strong exotic (CSL and QG) decoherence, if it exists, will always mask the presence of self-gravity and that it is only in the absence of such strong sources of exotic decoherence that self-gravity will be falsifiable.
 Experiments will therefore have to be conducted in two steps.
-In a first time, one must check whether or not ``strong'' exotic decoherence (of the CSL or QG type and, as we shall show soon, of the DP type as well) is present.
-If the answer is negative, it becomes possible to falsify self-gravitation.
+As a first step, one must check whether or not ``strong'' exotic decoherence (of the CSL or QG type and, as we shall show soon, of the DP type as well) is present.
+If the answer is negative, it becomes possible to falsify self-gravitation by measuring departures from the predicted spread of the wave packet in case only environmental decoherence is present.
 Needless to say, a positive answer in the first or second case would constitute a remarkable achievement in itself.